-ENSO-neutral conditions continued during February, with near-average sea surface temperatures (SSTs) across the central equatorial Pacific and above-average SSTs in the eastern Pacific.
-The latest weekly Niño index values were near zero in the Niño-4 and Niño-3.4 regions, and +0.4 and +2.2°C farther east in the Niño-3 and Niño-1+2 regions, respectively.
-The upper-ocean heat content anomaly increased during February and was slightly positive when averaged across the central and eastern Pacific, decreased to near zero during March, a reflection of generally above-average temperatures at depth in the east offset by below-average temperatures in the central Pacific.
+ENSO-neutral conditions continued during March, with near-average sea surface temperatures (SSTs) across the central equatorial Pacific and above-average SSTs in the eastern Pacific.
+The latest weekly Niño index values were near zero in the Niño-4 and Niño-3.4 regions, and +0.8 and +0.9°C farther east in the Niño-3 and Niño-1+2 regions, respectively.
+The upper-ocean heat content anomaly, averaged across the central and eastern Pacific, decreased to near zero during March, a reflection of above-average temperatures at depth in the east offset by below-average temperatures in the central Pacific.
 Atmospheric convection remained suppressed over the central tropical Pacific and enhanced over the Maritime Continent.
-The low-level easterly winds were slightly enhanced over the western tropical Pacific and were weaker than average over the eastern Pacific.
-Also, upper-level westerly winds were anomalously easterly over portions of the western and far eastern Pacific, while the Southern Oscillation Index was near average.
+The low-level easterly winds were enhanced over the central and western tropical Pacific, and weaker than average over the eastern Pacific.
+Also, upper-level westerly winds were anomalously easterly over the western and far eastern Pacific, while the Southern Oscillation Index was near average.
 Overall, the ocean and atmosphere system is consistent with ENSO-neutral conditions.

 Most models predict the continuation of ENSO-neutral (3-month average Niño-3.4 index between -0.5°C and 0.5°C) through the late Northern Hemisphere spring (April-June).
 However, at least one-half of the dynamical model forecasts, including the NCEP CFSv2, anticipate an onset of El Niño as soon as the April-June season.
-Because of typically lower skill in forecasts made at this time of the year, and the lingering La Niña-like tropical convection and wind patterns over the western half of the Pacific basin, the forecaster consensus favors ENSO-neutral during the spring (March-May) with a ~75% chance.
-Thereafter, there are increasing odds for El Niño toward the second half of 2017 (50-55% chance from approximately July-December).
-In summary, ENSO-neutral conditions are favored to continue through at least the Northern Hemisphere spring 2017, with increasing chances for El Niño development into the fall.
+Because of typically lower skill in forecasts made at this time of the year, and the lingering La Niña-like tropical convection and wind patterns over the western half of the Pacific basin, the forecaster consensus favors ENSO-neutral during April-June with a 60-65% chance.
+Thereafter, there are increasing odds for El Niño toward the second half of 2017 (~50% chance from approximately August-December).
+In summary, ENSO-neutral conditions are favored to continue through at least the late Northern Hemisphere spring 2017, with increasing chances for El Niño development by late summer and fall.

-May sees the continuation of the ice extent retracting.
+June sees the continuation of the ice extent retracting.
 The interpretation of the anomaly is against the historical sea ice concentration map.
-Therefore a May forecast for an anomaly of 20 to 30 maybe against an area that historically has a concentration of 70 - 80 percent.
+Therefore a June forecast for an anomaly of 20 to 30 Junebe against an area that historically has a concentration of 70 - 80 percent.
 The forecast for such an area would be between 28 and 40 percent.

-Overall sea ice concentrations for the Arctic for May are above normal for the Bering Sea (off the coast of Alaska) and HUdsons Bay and the north coast of Labrador and east of Daneborg and well below normal for the Bering sea off Russia and also for the Barrents and Kara seas and near normal elsewhere other than southeast of Greenland where the concentration will be below normal.
+Overall sea ice concentrations for the Arctic for June are above normal for the Bering Sea (off the coast of Alaska) and HUdsons Bay and the north coast of Labrador and east of Daneborg and well below normal fornd also for the Barrents and Kara seas and near normal elsewhere other than southeast of Greenland where the concentration will be below normal.